Office of Origin: Marketing

 - Individual members of the College community speak only for themselves in their public expressions or demonstrations.
 College Marketing Services coordinates and issues all institutional response to the media.

-- Members of the College community may distribute literature where it will not interfere with classes or any other College function.
+- Individuals may distribute materials, including printed political and advocacy materials related to First Amendment activities and political demonstrating, where it will not interfere with classes or any other College function.
 Literature may only be posted on the public bulletin board space located in each facility.
 Political campaign posters and other such materials are not allowed to be installed on College property.

 - Protesters may neither impede nor harass people wishing to attend an event or to see or hear a speaker.